 Required Primary and Secondary Materials (e.g., readings, videos, podcasts, films)

 While it is possible that some courses will not have required readings (e.g., internships, studio courses), the vast majority will.
 A list of texts assigned or a bibliography of texts that may be drawn upon in the course is not sufficient.
 Give some indication of how primary and secondary materials are assigned (assigned by instructor, self-selected by student) and used; include relevant information about online platforms (e.g., Blackboard), libraries, and software that convey these materials.
 Briefly describe primary and secondary materials (e.g., texts, videos, podcasts, films, but also screenings, performances, field trips, etc.) and how they are assigned (e.g., assigned by instructor, selected by student, drawn from a bibliography).
 Include relevant information about online platforms (e.g., Blackboard), libraries, and software that convey these materials.
 Assigned material should be appropriate to the level of the course.
 Please include:

-Outline the structure of this course (weekly meetings, modules, online, hybrid) and provide a timeline for readings, discussions, assignments and exams.
-The syllabus should include some form of itinerary (e.g., weekly schedule, modules) to provide a sense of how the course will be paced, when readings will be discussed, when assignments are due and exams given.
-If the student “self-paces,” please indicate the criteria or guidelines you wish your students to follow.
+Outline the structure of this course (weekly meetings, modules, online, hybrid).
+The syllabus should include some form of itinerary or timeline (e.g., weekly schedule, modules) to provide a sense of how the course will be paced, when readings will be discussed, when assignments are due, and when exams will be given.
+If the student "self-paces," please indicate the criteria or guidelines you wish your students to follow.